Nystr\"om landmark sampling and regularized Christoffel functions: Numerical results

 \subsection{Approximate RAS}

-The size of the Nystr\"om factorization $n \times |\mathcal{C}|$ might be a memory limitation in the case of large datasets.
-Therefore, it is advantageous to choose $|\mathcal{C}|$ as small as possible.
-We propose an approximate RAS method.
-First, the Gaussian kernel matrix $K$ is approximated by using random Fourier features~\cite{RandomFeatures}.
+For medium-scale problems, we propose an approximate RAS method.
+First, the Gaussian kernel matrix $K$ is approximated by using random Fourier features~\citep{RandomFeatures}, that is, a generic method which is not data-adaptive.
 In practice, we calculate $F\in \mathbb{R}^{n\times n_F}$ with $n_F = 4000$ random Fourier features such that $FF^\top$ approximates $K$.
 Then, we obtain $\hat{P}_{n\gamma} = F \left(F^\top F + n\gamma \mathbb{I}\right)^{-1} F^\top$, where the linear system is solved by using a Cholesky decomposition.
 This approximate projector matrix is used in the place of $P_{n\gamma}$ in Algorithm~\ref{Alg2}.
 Next, we use the matrix inversion lemma in order to update the matrix inverse needed to calculate the sampling probability in Algorithm~\ref{Alg2}.
-The quality of the obtained landmarks is evaluated by calculating the error $\|K-\hat{K}\|_F$ over $50$ subsets of $2000$ points sampled uniformly at random.
-The Frobenius norm is chosen to reduce the runtime.
-A comparison is done with the recursive leverage score sampling method (RRLS)~\cite{MuscoMusco}, which is a highly scalable method\footnote{We used the matlab code available at \url{https://www.chrismusco.com/}.}.
-The experiments are repeated 3 times and the sampling with lowest average error over the $50$ subsets is shown for each method.
-An overview of the datasets and parameters used in the experiments\footnote{\url{https://archive.ics.uci.edu/ml/datasets.php}} is given in Table \ref{Table:data}.
-In Figure~\ref{fig:MiniBoon}, the sampling of landmarks with RAS for two different kernel parameters is compared to RRLS with the same number of landmarks on the \texttt{MiniBooNE} dataset.
-The boxplots show a reduction of the error, as well as a lower variance to the advantage of RAS.
-The increase in performance becomes more apparent when fewer landmarks are sampled.
-Additional experiments are given in Figure~\ref{fig:BigData} for the \texttt{Adult}, \texttt{cod-RNA} and \texttt{Covertype} datasets.
-The implementation of RAS was done in Julia1.0 while the simulations were performed on a computer with $12\times 3.7$ GHz processors and $62$ GB RAM.
-The runtimes for RRLS and RAS are only given for completeness.
+The quality of the obtained landmarks is evaluated by calculating the averaged error $\|K_{\mathcal{A}\mathcal{A}}-\hat{K}_{\mathcal{A}\mathcal{A}}\|_F$ over $50$ subsets $\mathcal{A}\subset [n]$ of $2000$ points sampled uniformly at random.
+The Frobenius norm is preferred to the $2$-norm to reduce the runtime.
+A comparison is done with the recursive leverage score sampling method\footnote{Matlab code: \url{https://www.chrismusco.com/}.} (RRLS) developed in~\citet{MuscoMusco} and BLESS which was proposed in~\citet{Rudi2018}.
+The parameters of BLESS are chosen in order to promote accuracy rather than speed (see Table~\ref{tab:BLESSparameters} in Appendix).
+This algorithm was run several times until the number of sampled landmarks $n_{BLESS}$ satifies $|\mathcal{C}|\leq n_{BLESS}\leq |\mathcal{C}| + 20$.

+An overview of the data sets and parameters used in the experiments\footnote{\url{https://archive.ics.uci.edu/ml/data sets.php}} is given in Table \ref{Table:dataLarge}.
+Note that here we take a fixed $\sigma$ and $\gamma$ and not repeat the experiment for multiple subsets sizes $|\mathcal{C}|$.